-Tissue, blood, and associated PHI/data are collected from participants who have provided informed consent at one of four (4) collection centres in Ontario: Kingston General Hospital (Kingston), London Health Sciences Centre (London), St. Joseph’s Healthcare Hamilton (Hamilton) and The Ottawa Hospital (Ottawa).
-The OTB makes this source of high quality samples and data available to cancer researchers worldwide.
+Tissue, blood, and associated PHI/data are collected from participants who have provided informed consent at one of four (4) collection centres in Ontario: Kingston Health Sciences Centre (Kingston), London Health Sciences Centre (London), St. Joseph’s Healthcare Hamilton (Hamilton) and The Ottawa Hospital (Ottawa).
+OTB makes this source of high quality samples and data available to cancer researchers worldwide.
 Researchers may request samples and de-identified clinical data from OTB by submitting an application form with a valid research ethics board approval letter for their research study.
-A Material Transfer Agreement must also be signed.
-The OTB must review and approve the application before any samples and de-identified clinical data are provided to researchers.
-The OTB biospecimens and data are a foundational resource for scientists engaged in translational research who are developing diagnostic tools and new drug therapies, for the enhancement of patient care.
+A Material Transfer Agreement (MTA) must also be signed.
+OTB must review and approve the application before any samples and de-identified clinical data are provided to researchers.
+OTB biospecimens and data are a foundational resource for scientists engaged in translational research who are developing diagnostic tools and new drug therapies, for the enhancement of patient care.

 Where does OTB get PHI?

 For patients who have consented to participate, OTB collects data, including PHI, from patient health records at participating hospital collection centres.
 These centres are classified under the Personal Health Information Protection Act, 2004 (PHIPA) as ‘health information custodians’ (HICs).
-OTB’s data may be linked to additional health information from Cancer Care Ontario (CCO).
-CCO is a provincial agency that is responsible for continually improving cancer services and is the government’s cancer advisor; CCO is designated as a ‘prescribed entity’ under PHIPA.
+OTB’s data may be linked to additional health information from Ontario Health/Cancer Care Ontario (CCO).
+Ontario Health/CCO is a provincial agency that is responsible for continually improving cancer services and is the government’s cancer advisor; Ontario Health/CCO is designated as a ‘prescribed entity’ under PHIPA.

 PHI collected from the patient health record includes demographic information (e.g. age, sex), details of the cancer diagnosis (e.g. type of cancer, grade, stage), treatment details, patient and family history of cancer, risk factors, and outcome information concerning the progression of the disease or the disease-free status.

-This information is supplemented with data from CCO’s Ontario Cancer Registry, which includes additional outcome, diagnosis and treatment details.
+This information may be supplemented with data from Ontario Health/CCO’s Ontario Cancer Registry, which includes additional outcome, diagnosis and treatment details.
 OTB also collects direct identifiers (e.g., name, date of birth, medical record number) to enable longitudinal and comprehensive data collection.

-PHI that is collected by the OTB, including information provided by the CCO, is de-identified before it is used for research purposes.
+PHI that is collected by OTB, including information provided by Ontario Health/CCO, is de-identified before it is used for research purposes.
 This means that information that could directly identify an individual is removed from the data and that researchers do not receive this information.